CesiumGS/cesium-vite-example/README.md

 npm run preview
 ```

-Navigate to `localhost:5174`.
-For the built version navigate to `localhost:4174`
+Navigate to `localhost:5173`.
+For the built version navigate to `localhost:4173`

 ## Available scripts

-- `npm run eslint`, `npm run prettier`, `npm run prettier-check` - Lint this project to maintain code style
+- `npm run eslint` - Lint this project
+- `npm run prettier` - Format all the code to a consistant style
+- `npm run prettier-check` - Check the format of code but do not change it
-- `npm run dev` - Starts the Vite development server server at `localhost:5174`
+- `npm run dev` - Starts the Vite development server server at `localhost:5173`
 - `npm run build` - Runs the Vite build
 - `npm run preview` - Starts a local preview of the production build using [`vite preview`](https://vitejs.dev/guide/cli.html#vite-preview)